Christine Warnke

 Christine M. Warnke is a senior vice president at Capitol Hill Consulting Group in Washington, D.C., and a local talk show host.
 She is an at-large member of the District of Columbia Democratic State Committee.
 Previously, she was a lawyer at Hogan Lovells.

 Early years and education

 Warnke graduated from the University of Maryland, College Park in 1975.
-She earned a doctoral degree at UMD in 1993.
+She earned a doctoral degree at UMD’s public health school in 1993.
 In 2005, she was awarded the university's Outstanding Alumnus Award.

 Political career

 From 1996 to 1998, she chaired the D.C.
 Commission for Women and was reappointed by Mayor Anthony A. Williams in 2002.
 She was one of Mayor Adrian Fenty's four appointments to the D.C.
 Humanities Council.
 In April 2014, Warnke was elected to a city-wide DC Democratic State Committee position.

 In 2012 Warnke was appointed chair of the White House Project to advance Women's Leadership in Washington DC.